-When I joined the IRIS team in late 2013, we had already launched the IRIS diabetic retinopathy platform in several clients successfully and were adding new contracts weekly.
+When I joined the IRIS team in late 2013, we had already launched the IRIS diabetic retinopathy platform with several clients successfully and were adding new contracts weekly.
 From early on, we had a vision of where the platform could evolve to keep up with the ever-changing cloud architecture and emerging Artificial Intelligence (AI) trends.
 We had an early version of our solution already implemented that including grading windows and prototypes of our (AI) systems.
-Very quickly in my tenure at IRIS, I became involved with implementing new functionality, improved image processing, and under-the-hood improvements to bring the best possible performance out of our systems.
+Very quickly in my tenure at IRIS, I became involved with implementing new functionality, improved image processing, and under-the-hood improvements to bring the best possible performance out of our software systems.

 In those early days, many of the technologies we were using were early in their lifecycle—perfect examples of ‘bleeding edge’ development.
 Microsoft’s Azure Cloud solutions were still very young and immature, requiring us to solve a lot of technical problems ourselves.
 We had to create our own patient data encryption/decryption solution and build our own tools for scaling image processing services, so the integration of our AI with the rest of our solution stack was very difficult.